-It wasn’t just the fashion houses that got to strut their stuff during the royal wedding on Saturday.
+It wasn’t just the fashion houses who got to strut their stuff during the royal wedding on Saturday.

-Royal watchers and commentators took notice of the various vehicles used for transporting the assorted guests -- some new; others vintage.
+Royal watchers and commentators took notice of the various vehicles used for transporting the assorted guests, some new and others vintage.
 Brands in attendance included Mercedes-Benz, Jaguar, Rolls-Royce, Land Rover and Range Rover.

 The first head-turner was a vintage Rolls-Royce Phantom IV that delivered bride Meghan Markle and her mother Doria Ragland to Windsor Castle.
 Kensington Palace said the automobile was built and delivered in 1950.
 It was the first Rolls-Royce of Queen Elizabeth II and her husband Prince Philip.

-Before they got to the chapel, Ragland was moved into a Bentley Mulsanne and replaced in Markle’s car with Brian and John Mulroney, the seven-year-old twin sons of Meghan’s best friend, Jessica Mulroney, who assisted with the guiding Markle's 16-foot train down the aisle.
+Before they got to the chapel, Ragland was moved into a Bentley Mulsanne and replaced in Markle’s car with Brian and John Mulroney, the 7-year-old twin sons of Meghan’s best friend, Jessica Mulroney, who assisted with the carrying of her 16-foot veil down the church aisle.

 Queen Elizabeth II and Prince Philip arrived in a custom Bentley, one of the state cars.
-For most public engagements, and for some ceremonial occasions, the Queen is chauffeured in official state cars that have been built to unique, exclusive specifications.
+For most public engagements, and for some ceremonial occasions, the Queen is chauffeured in official state cars which have been built to unique and exclusive specifications.
 This particular Bentley was presented to her by the British automotive industry as a gift to celebrate her Golden Jubilee in 2002.